GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/setup_py.md

 ### Setup Prompt
 The `setup.py` script will bring up a prompt to provide information for certificate as well as the IP Address and the hostname for the Gluu Server.
-The prompt with example values is proided below.
+The prompt with example values is provided below.

 ```
 Enter IP Address [192.168.122.60] :